Road freight transport by journey characteristics

 Data presented in this publication were collected in the framework of Regulation (EU) No 70/2012 on statistical returns in respect of the carriage of goods by road (recast).
 These data are based on sample surveys carried out in the reporting countries, i.e. EU Member States, Norway and Switzerland, and record the road goods transport undertaken by vehicles registered in these countries.

 Reporting countries use their own national surveys for the collection of data based on returns from road hauliers.
 The results are microdata referring to vehicles and their linked journeys providing detailed information on goods transported.
-At the European level, common aggregation procedures have been used that might diverge from national practices.
-Therefore differences might occur between the figures in this publication and national values.
+At European level, common aggregation procedures have been used that might diverge from national practices.
+Therefore, differences might occur between the figures in this publication and national values.

 - Transport, see: